 FRO Atim Kikoma “Let me do it myself” Vocational Training Centre

-FRO trains former child soldiers, abductees, orphans, child mothers and women heading vulnerable households in the follwing areas:
+FRO trains former child soldiers, abductees, orphans, child mothers and women heading vulnerable households in the following areas:

 - Baking and Catering